JRMfer/Scraping/Homework/Week_3/answers.md

 4. Explain what a query selector is and give an example line of JavaScript that uses a query selector.

 The querySelector() is a method that returns the first element that matches a specified CSS selector(s) in the document.
+An example of a command is document.querySelector("p");
+This gets the first <p> element in the document.